fonshartendorp/groupify/README.md

 this graph.

 TODO:
-x Parse input from their .csv file.
+- (done) Parse input from their .csv file.
 - Change print statements to proper print formatting.
 - Find better solution to terminate algorithm if not every student can be assigned to one of his preferences.